Chapter 35 BWV 58 Ach Gott, wie manches Herzeleid

 There may well have been powerful aesthetic reasons in that, sandwiched as it was between two recitatives, a little more dynamism might have been appropriate to keep up the impetus.
 But Bach’s change of mind may also have reflected a revised and more developed view of the text.
 Both movements are in Dm but the original was in the more pastoral time of 12/8, and seems to have been much more flowing.
 The soprano aria which replaced it is more assertive and aggressive.
 If the earlier one stressed the images of contentment and resignation in the midst of suffering, the substitution portrays the muscular strength that unites God and Soul under His firm hand.
 Indeed, the crux of this cantata is the difficult journey the Soul must take and latterly Bach may have felt that the pastoral quality of the original aria simply did not adequately convey it.

 Without the complete missing movement one cannot be certain.
-But it may well be that this serves to illustrate how Bach's attitudes developed towards the imagery and significance of particular texts at various periods in his life.
+But it may well be that this serves to illustrate how Bach became increasingly focussed upon the appropriateness of the imagery and significance of texts as he continued to mature.

 Additionally, he was always making efforts to 'improve' his compositions.
 Why else take the trouble to replace the original aria?